Approximately 1 minute to read

 Wow!
 This is awesome.
 Love the imagery of the vase shattering.
 Your voice is compelling, the story sad but not maudlin.
 This subject could come off depressing but there's a nice thread of optimism in it, in the way the narrator and her sister choose to look at the situation.
 Great job!
 I look forwards to reading more of your work.

 Paper Towns is, for some reason, the only John Green book I haven't read, but I constantly see quotes from it floating around the Internet and absolutely love the one you have chosen.
 This is a really beautiful piece!
 You have some truly spectacular lines in here - "polish it with her worry," "shattered and shadowed past" - and the metaphor of the vase is creative and beautiful and heartbreaking.
 Went through this with my grandma, so your story really resonated for me personally.
 Very well done.

-about 2 years ago Anna Markovka said:
+over 2 years ago Anna Markovka said:

 Once again, this was very well written, in my opinion.
 There seemed to be a sort of melancholic and yet unfeeling tone to it, which worked well with the story.
 I also like how you used the vase to represent their mother.